youldash/iOS/Day 4/README.md

 * The `GREdgeEnumerator` class for enumerating "connected" Graph Nodes, and
 * The `GRContainerAsArrayEnumerator` class for enumerating the Scene Graph (as a whole).

-### Starting With the ConnectedNodeEnumerator Class
+### Starting With the an Enumerator for Connected Nodes

 * Add a new class by highlighting on the "Grapher" yellow (group) folder and selecting "New File" from the File menu.